night-fury-rider/best-price/README.md

-# Price Comparator
+# Best Price

-An application to compare prices of different units of a product.
-This app is intended to assist in decision-making while shopping.
+It is a shopping app that helps users find the best deals by comparing prices for the same product in different volumes or quantities.
+Whether you're buying a single item, a bulk pack, or a larger size, the app quickly shows you where you can get the best price per unit.

 This app has the following features: